flatland-association/flatland-book/resources/travelwise/data_model.md

 * infrastructure/topology is defined by the transition map and stations and stops in the map
 * services are defined spatially by lines and spatio-temporally by timetables

 The Travel Wise extension reflects passenger journeys.

-Technical, it is an extension of RailEnv, but also refers to an underlying RailEnv where trains, ships etc. run.
+Technically, it is an extension of RailEnv, but also refers to an underlying RailEnv where trains, ships etc. run.

 ```mermaid